JustinKim13/Movie-Review-Rec-App/README.md

-# Note-Creator-Full-Stack-App
+# Movie Review + Personalized Recommendation Full-stack App

-This is a full-stack note-creating application built with Django for the backend and React for the frontend.
+This is a full-stack movie review and personalized recommendation application built with Django for the backend and React for the frontend.

 ## Features

-- User authentication (register, login, logout)
+- **User Authentication**: Register, login, and logout using JWT-based authentication.
-- Create, read, update, and delete notes
+- **Movie Management**: Users can add, rate/review, and delete movies from their list.
-- Responsive design
-- JWT-based authentication
-- Axios for API requests
+- **Search Functionality**: Real-time search results as you type.
+- **Trending Movies Carousel**: A sliding carousel showcasing trending movies.
+- **Recommendation Engine**: Personalized movie suggestions based on user ratings and movie metrics using scikit-learn's cosine similarity.
+Does not recommend movies already in the user's list.
+- **Persistent Data**: All movies and ratings are actively saved.

 ## Technologies Used